ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-cash-flow-analyses.md

 ---
-title: Setting up Cash Flow Analysis| Microsoft Docs
+title: Setting up Cash Flow Analysis (contains video)
-description: Set up the charts on the Accounts Role Center to help analyze the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.
+description: Use Accounts Role Center charts to analyze the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.
-services: project-madeira
-documentationcenter: ''
 author: bholtorf

 ms.service: dynamics365-business-central